Phaenicophilus

-Phaenicophilus is a genus of birds that was formerly placed in the family Thraupidae, but is now placed in the Hispaniolan tanager family Phaenicophilidae.
+Phaenicophilus is a genus of birds that was formerly placed in the family Thraupidae, but is now placed in the Greater Antillean tanager family Phaenicophilidae.
 Its members are known as palm-tanagers.

 The genus Phaenicophilus was introduced by the English geologist and naturalist Hugh Edwin Strickland in 1851.
 The type species was subsequently designated as the black-crowned palm-tanager.

 The genus contains the following species: